vyomasystems-lab/challenges-NikhilDewangan/level3_design/README.md

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
 The test drives inputs to the Design Under Test (updown_counter module here) which takes 5 inputs of 1-bit size named "clk","rst","load","updown", a 4-bit input "data" and provides a 4-bit output "data_out".
 Depending upon the the value of "updown" the counter starts counting at every clockedge provided reset to be transited from high to low.
 The data can be loaded to the counter be enabling "load" input for one clock cycle and loading data through "data" port, the counter will take the inputs from "data" port as reference point from where it continous counting.

 Here we are verifying 5 scenarios:
-> Reset
+> Reset <br />
-> Up count
+> Up count <br />
-> Down count
+> Down count <br />
-> Up count with data loading
+> Up count with data loading <br />
-> Down count with data loading
+> Down count with data loading <br />

-For Reset verification, we check whether the "data_out" is properly made clear(all bits to 0) or not.
+For Reset verification, we check whether the "data_out" is properly made clear(all bits to 0) or not.<br />
-For Up count verification, we check whether the values are getting incremented after every clockedge and if it reaches the limit it should restart the count.
+For Up count verification, we check whether the values are getting incremented after every clockedge and if it reaches the limit it should restart the count.<br />
-For Down count verification, we check whether the values are getting decremented after every clockedge and if it reaches the limit it should restart the count.
+For Down count verification, we check whether the values are getting decremented after every clockedge and if it reaches the limit it should restart the count.<br />
-For Up count with data loading, here the data which has been loaded after enabling load signal is verified (the counter continous counting up taking data loaded as reference).
+For Up count with data loading, here the data which has been loaded after enabling load signal is verified (the counter continous counting up taking data loaded as reference).<br />
-For Down count with data loading, here the data which has been loaded after enabling load signal is verified (the counter continous counting down taking data loaded as refernce)
+For Down count with data loading, here the data which has been loaded after enabling load signal is verified (the counter continous counting down taking data loaded as refernce)<br />

 The assert statement is used for comparing the counter's output to the expected value.

-The following errors are seen: assert(dut.data_out.value == 0000),"rst error, Reset not working properly"
+The following errors are seen:<br />

+assert(dut.data_out.value == 0000),"rst error, Reset not working properly"
                      AssertionError: rst error, Reset not working properly